What can you expect when you purchase castor oil first time? Learn more about the Castor Oil Smell and Texture in this brief overview.

 Castor Oil Texture

 This thicker texture feels unpleasant to many people who would prefer something smoother to apply to their skin.
-There are a few things you can do to make your castor oil texture more appealing.
+There are a few things you can do to make the castor oil smell and texture more appealing.

 If you struggle with the thicker castor oil texture, you can mix it with a different oil to create a blend that is easier to apply.
 Consider mixing it with jojoba oil or olive oil to thin it out.
 This is an easy solution to harness the power of two oils in one easy to use solution.

 Knowing what to expect from your first bottle of castor oil is extremely important to ensure you receive a quality product.
-You can expect a neutral scent from this thick liquid, but you should know that you can make minor modifications if you dislike it.
+You can expect a neutral scented fragrance from castor oil, but you should know that you can make minor modifications if you dislike it.
 In a hurry?
 Find out how I choose my favorite castor oil here!